-Soft bounces are not added to the filter immediately, but if we only log (a lot of) softbounces for an extended period of time, Flowmailer assumes this is a permanent situation, and the address is added to the filter.
+Soft bounces are not added to the filter immediately.
+Still, if we only log (a lot of) soft bounces for an extended period of time, Flowmailer assumes this is a permanent situation, and the address is added to the filter.

 The grace period

-If a message is added to the recipient filter for the first time, and it not a complaint, Flowmailer will automatically remove the filter after one week.
-If the address is listed again, however, the grace period does not apply.
+If a message is added to the recipient filter for the first time, and it is not a complaint, Flowmailer will automatically remove the filter after one week.
+However, the grace period does not apply if the address is listed again.

 Where to find the recipient filter?

 You can access and edit the recipient filter if you are either an Admin, Designer, or Servicedesk user.
 From the Dashboard, navigate to Reports and select 'Recipient Filter'.
 This provides you with the complete list of filtered email addresses, where you can filter on date or email address.
 The columns in the overview also provide insight into why these addresses have been blocked.
 From the recipient filter overview, you can also find the message details that caused the filtering, like below.
 Click the download icon in the timeline to see the original bounce message.

 In case you need to manually transport your filtered recipient list to prevent being sent emails to or to internally share the data with, e.g., Business Intelligence or Customer Service departments, the recipient filter allows you to add, import, and export the filtered recipients.

 By clicking the 'Create recipient filter' button, you can manually add an email address to the filter list.
 This allows for a single filter per time: